xpack-dev-tools/openocd-xpack/website/docs/install/_install-easy.md

 with several extra features specific to
 **C/C++ projects**.

-To install it,
+To install **xpm**,
 follow the instructions in the
 [xpm install](https://xpack.github.io/xpm/install/) page.

-It is always a good idea to install/update to the latest version with:
+If already installed, it is always a good idea to update it to the latest version with:

 ```sh
 npm install --location=global xpm@latest